 When you look after a parent with a health condition, who now requires continual care, you may not know where to turn.
 It’s natural to be asking lots of questions; you’ll want to know who can help care for them, whether they can be cared for at home and if you can get funding towards healthcare.

-NHS health care is always free (hospital treatment, a visit from a district nurse or a visit to a GP).
-NHS funded Care is care that is arranged and funded by the NHS free of charge outside of hospital.
+NHS healthcare is always free (hospital treatment, a visit from a district nurse or a visit to a GP).
+NHS Funded Care is care that is arranged and funded by the NHS free of charge outside of hospital.
 It is available for people who need ongoing healthcare and meet certain criteria.
 This is also known as ‘fully funded NHS care’.

-NHS Continuing Care
+NHS Continuing Healthcare Funding

 - If someone in a care home is eligible for NHS continuing healthcare, this will cover all care home fees, including cost of accommodation, personal care and healthcare.

 You can read about NHS Continuing healthcare on their website.